bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 charts of the most-streamed albums, artists and tracks, and recommendations based on the user's playlist.

-You can use then use Quick to visualize the real-time profiles in a front-end.
+You can then use Quick to visualize the real-time profiles in a front-end.
 To see an example, you can [view the demo website](https://profile-store.d9p.io/dashboard/).

 You can find the complete code in [Quick's example repository](https://github.com/bakdata/quick-examples/tree/main/profile-store).